RAbraham/mercylog_tutorial/README.md

-Constraining Programming for more power.

-TLDR:
+### TLDR:

-Datalog is SQL + Recursion.
+Datalog is like SQL + Recursion.
 It's derivatives have reduced the code base by 50% or more.

 Today, I would like to explore a constrained  language called Datalog.
 It's a constrained form of Prolog and may not be as expressive as C++ or Python.
 But it's derivatives have known to reduce the numbers of lines of code down by 50% or more([Overlog](https://dl.acm.org/citation.cfm?id=1755913.1755937), [Yedalog](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43462.pdf)).